 With the time given Wyatt is doing well, qualified for the 2019 USBCHA Nursery Championships and, as a 3 year old, has won his first Open trial.
 Wyatt is maturing into a very useful farm dog, and with more miles, a strong trial dog.

 From Belgium and the BaW kennel of Wiet van Dongen.
 Very excited for this little girl.
 Daoiri is shaping up to be quite the little dog.
 I love her mind and her business like attitude.
-A lot of feel but still with intent walk up.
+A lot of feel but still with an intent walk up.
 Sheep seem to take her seriously.
 She has a great little mind and is quite the cool customer.
 A lot of fun to work.

 From Wales off of Kevin Evans' Derwen Doug and the Foxridge kennel of David Edwards.
 Buster is just starting his training.
 It took him a bit longer to find out where his feet are!